 Agricultural commodities include:

-- Things you drink, such as sugar, cocoa, coffee and orange juice.
-These are called the softs markets.
+- Things you drink, such as sugar, cocoa, coffee, and orange juice.
+These are called the "softs markets."

-- Grains, such as wheat, soybeans, soybean oil, rice, oats and corn.
+- Grains, such as wheat, soybeans, soybean oil, rice, oats, and corn.

-- Animals that become food, such as live cattle and pork (called lean hogs).
+- Animals that become food, such as live cattle and pork (called "lean hogs").

 - Things you wouldn't eat, such as cotton and lumber.

+Dealers trade commodities on an exchange.
 That means the prices change every day.
-This can be difficult for the consumer, who must face price variations in everyday products such as gasoline, meat, and grains.
+This can be challenging for the consumer, who must face price variations in everyday products such as gasoline, meat, and grains.

+A significant amount of trading occurs in oil, gold, and agricultural products.
+Since no one wants to transport those heavy materials, they trade futures contracts instead.
+These are agreements to buy or sell at an agreed-on price on a specific date.
 Commodities contracts are priced in U.S. dollars.
-That means that when the dollar's value rises, it takes fewer dollars to buy the same amount of commodities.
+So, when the dollar's value rises, it takes fewer dollars to buy the same amount of commodities.
 That makes commodity prices fall.

 Commodities as a Business Term

-A low-cost store brand is more of a commodity, because it isn't much different from other store brands and is bought primarily because of its low price, not its taste.
+For example, Coca-Cola is a branded product that receives loyalty, and a higher price, because of its perceived differentiation from other cola drinks.
+A low-cost store brand is more of a commodity, because it isn't much different from other store brands.
+It's bought primarily because of its low price, not its taste.